Blackheath restaurants, breakfasts, lunches, pubs, bars, cafes and more.

 Locale has been part of Blackheath’s dining scene for years and it’s easy to see why.
 Pastas and raviolis are accompanied by seafood dishes and various grills with slick service and even fortnightly live music.

 It’s all about sharing at Tziganos with their great tapas menu and paella for two.
-Of course there’s numerous other, more selfish dishes to choose from too.
+Of course there are numerous other, more selfish dishes to choose from too.

 Buenos Aires Café is a homely-looking place on the edge of the heath.
 The stand-out dish on its Argentinian menu is the Parrillada Mixta Special which sees rump and sirloin steak, chorizo, black pudding, ribs, sweetbread and pork belly all served together as a monstrous meat-eaters mountain of a meal.